georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 ## Extension Structure

-In this tutorial, we will take a look at the `Triangle` extension code.
+In this tutorial, we will take a look at the `Triangle` extension source code.
 Usually an Inkscape extension consists of two files—one `.inx` file and one `.py` file.
 The `.inx` file contains xml code describing the user interface and the `.py` file is the
-Python file.
+Python code doing the actual work.
 The `.py` file can import other modules so an extension could involve multiple Python modules.

 The `Triangle` extension code is in the `triangle.inx` and `triangle.py` files.
-Both are in the system extension directory.
+Both files are in the system extension directory.

 ## Inx File